Resources for Adults

 Free Guide Available in 40 Languages: Living with worry and anxiety amidst global uncertainty

-Our world is changing rapidly at the moment.
-Given some of the news coverage it is difficult not to worry about what it all means for yourself, and for those you love.
-The free guide referenced in the above link includes a mixture of psychoeducation about normal and excessive worry, lots of normalization, and a selection of practical exercises anyone can use to manage worry and maintain well-being in these uncertain times.
+This free guide includes a mixture of psychoeducation about normal and excessive worry, lots of normalization, and a selection of practical exercises anyone can use to manage worry and maintain well-being in these uncertain times.